 - Friend of Youth Award

-Continued development and support for the agricultural/biosciences industry in the region will maintain a more balanced economy, enhance the quality of life and provide benefits for all segments of the Chamber membership.
+Continued development and support for the agricultural/biosciences industry in the region will maintain a balanced economy, enhance the quality of life and provide benefits for all segments of the Chamber membership.

 To assure financial solvency of the Chamber by preparing the annual budget for board approval and to monitor the fiscal performance as it relates to the approved budget and to recommend policies that enhance the Chamber’s financial status.

-- Evaluate auditor’s management letter and make appropriate recommendations to the Chamber Board of Directors
+- Evaluate auditor’s management letter and make appropriate recommendations to the Chamber Board of Directors.

-- Prepare and present new budget to the Board of Directors by June
+- Prepare and present new budget to the Board of Directors by June each year.

-- Review the financial reports given to the Board of Directors
+- Review the financial reports given to the Board of Directors.